Devilla/docs/ens-improvement-proposals/ensip-12-avatar-text-records.md

 #### Retrieving the avatar URI

-The process for retrieving the avatar URI depends on whether the client has an Ethereum address or an PNS name to start with.
+The process for retrieving the avatar URI depends on whether the client has an Pulsechain address or an PNS name to start with.

 #### PNS Name